 Set Password Rules with RegistrationMagic

 RegistrationMagic prevents users from setting weak passwords by employing its “Password Rules” feature.
-“Password Rules” can be found in RegistrationMagic’s “Global Settings”.
-Install RegistrationMagic on your WordPress site and visit its “Global Settings”.
+You can find “Password Rules” in RegistrationMagic’s “Global Settings” section.
+Install the RegistrationMagic plugin on your WordPress site and visit its “Global Settings” link.

-It is here that you’ll find the “Enable Password Rules” checkbox.
+It is here that you will find the “Enable Password Rules” checkbox.
 Enable this setting and a list of all “Password Rules” will appear.

-There are 5 “Password Rules” and we’ll explore each one of them now.
+There are 5 “Password Rules” and we will explore each one of them now.

 Must contain an uppercase letter